scarpent/ledgerbil/README.md

 or `6.37`

 If multiple transactions have the same amount, the first "available" transaction will be used.
-That is, if you are marking a transaction as pending, the reconciler will look for a match that is not already marked pending.
+That is: if you are marking a transaction as pending, the reconciler will look for a match that is not already marked pending.
 If all matches are already pending, it will use the first match, which will result in a message that it has already been marked